Filter out male privilege, and the web can be a ghost town

 The Normally team, however, has opted not to release the plug-in, and for a lot of good reasons.
 First, the way it’s coded isn’t really sustainable.
 It required hand-coding each person’s name and their identified gender (scraped from Twitter).
 Also, turnover is frequent in the industry, meaning that Normally would need a large team of people to constantly code and update major news sites.
 Furthermore, the filter literally includes a list of female writers in its code, which could be viewed, and perhaps even misused, for nefarious reasons.

-“As we know . . . there are unintended consequences of things [designers] make . . . there could be a reverse of this filter to hide women’s voices on the internet,” says Jarrett.
+“As we know . . . there are unintended consequences of things [designers] make . . . there could be a reverse of this filter to hide women’s voices on the internet,” says Basil Safwat, design director of AI.

 Finally, the plug-in probably isn’t something most people would want to use every day.
 The idea of a gender-filtered web is gutting when you first see it, but it’s not practical to tune out important news on a daily basis, even in the interest of a larger political purpose.